Code of Student Rights and Responsibilities

 The Student’s right to appeal ends at the Appellate Authority.

-Changes in the Code which are editorial in nature and do not affect the fundamental nature of the document or are required to ensure the code is consistent with state or federal law, can be made by the Dean of Student Services and become effective upon approval by the Chancellor of the campus.
+Changes in the Code which are editorial in nature and do not affect the fundamental nature of the document or are required to ensure the code is consistent with state or federal law, can be made by the Vice Chancellor of Student Services and become effective upon approval by the Chancellor of the campus.

 Substantive changes recommended for the Code as a result of the review process shall be submitted to the Board of Governors for approval and adoption.